Berwickshire: District Council

 Berwickshire County Council was abolished in 1975 under the Local Government (Scotland) Act 1973, which reorganised local government across Scotland into upper-tier regions and lower-tier districts.
 Berwickshire was incorporated into the Borders Region.
 Borders was divided into four districts, one of which was named Berwickshire, with borders which broadly resembled those of the historic county, but excluded the parish of Nenthorn, which went to Roxburgh district, and the parishes of Channelkirk, Earlston, Lauder, Legerwood, and Mertoun, which went to Ettrick and Lauderdale district.
 The Berwickshire lieutenancy area was adjusted from being the historic county to being the new district at the same time.

 Berwickshire District Council was based at the former County Buildings at 8 Newtown Street in Duns, which became known as the Council Offices.

 The Borders region and its four district councils, including Berwickshire, were abolished in 1996, merging to form the present Scottish Borders council area.
 The Berwickshire lieutenancy area continues to be defined as the area of the pre-1996 district rather than the pre-1975 county.
 The former council offices in Duns continue to be used for some departments of Scottish Borders Council.

 Political control

 The first election to Berwickshire District Council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 16 May 1975.
 Throughout the council's existence a majority of the seats on the council were held by Conservatives:

 Coat of arms

-The county council of Berwickshire was formed in 1890 by the Local Government (Scotland) Act 1889, and applied for a grant of arms the same year.
-The grant, by Lord Lyon King of Arms was made on 10 October.
+The county council of Berwickshire was formed in 1890 by the Local Government (Scotland) Act 1889, and applied for a grant of arms from the Lord Lyon the same year.
+The grant was made on 10 October.

-The coat of arms shows a bear chained to a wych tree, forming a pun on the name of the original county town of Berwick.
+The coat of arms, which closely resembles the arms of Berwick-upon-Tweed, shows a bear chained to a wych tree, forming a pun on the name.
 Upon the abolition of Berwickshire County Council, the arms were regranted to Berwickshire District Council.
-When the district council was abolished the arms reverted to the Crown.